How to adventure solo

 Things I do solo kayaking:

 Know how to re-enter my kayak by myself in the conditions I paddle in, and continuously practice.
-If you can’t re-enter, you should not be on the water.
+If you can’t re-enter, you should not be on the water solo.

 Always wear a PFD with a whistle

 Dress for immersion, i.e. dress for the temperature of the water if you were to capsize.
-I have a winter wetsuit (5/4mm) and a spring/fall wetsuit (2mm) that I pick between depending on the water temperature of where I’m paddling
+I have a winter wetsuit (5/4mm) and a spring/fall wetsuit (2mm) depending on the water temperature of where I’m paddling

 Check the wind and wave forecast before every paddle